Croatia Cycling Cruise 2023 - Bella

 If you have any questions about this trip, please feel free to reach out to Kris@Fit4Adventure.com

 Our bicycle tour in Southern Dalmatia, Croatia — an absolutely stunning part of the world — will take us through charming towns and beautiful islands.
 We will tour through the towns of Split, Hvar, Stari Grad and Korčula, towns that include two UNESCO World Heritage sites, so named for their impeccable preservation, historic value and stunning beauty.
 After each ride we'’ll be return to our luxury boat the Bella and begin the journey to the next stunning vista, perhaps stopping enroute for a dip in the sparkling clear water.

 Guests will fly to Split airport, arriving on Friday, September 1st, spending the night in the historic town of Trogir.
 We'll meet up that evening for a Welcome Dinner together.

 Day One — Šolta Island, 19 km (easy)

-We suggest you arrive as early as possible in Trogir to give yourself some time to explore this lovely port town on your own.
+You will have the morning in Trogir to explore this lovely port town on your own.
 Reminiscent of Venice, you could spend hours exploring — but do make sure you find our boat at the pier before you start to wander!
 After check-in at noon, our motorized boat will take you on the week’s first cruise from Trogir to the island of Šolta.
-We’ll start our first day of cycling where you will cycle by walled olive and fig groves and fields of lavender and rosemary as we make our way to our destination for the night — but not before a visit with our favourite bee keeper, Goran.
+We’ll start our first day of cycling where you will cycle by walled olive and fig groves and fields of lavender and rosemary as we make our way to our destination for the night.

 Day Two — Hvar Island, 28-48 km (easy and at times challenging)